Board of Trustees 101

 What key responsibilities does the BOT have?

 Perhaps its most important responsibility is electing the University’s president, who reports to the Board of Trustees.
-The board works closely with President Daniels to advance the mission of the University and chart its course via initiatives such as Purdue Moves.
+The board works closely with President Chiang to advance the mission of the University and chart its course via initiatives such as Purdue Moves.

 The board has five committees, which provide critical oversight for the well-being of the University: